 hence the recommended choice to mandate SCRAM-SHA-256.
 Note that

-methods do not use a challenge-response
+the ldap and radius methods do not use a challenge-response

 method to receive the password from the client.
 They are thus